PGB-LIV/php-ms/README.md

 phpMs
 =====
 phpMs is PHP-based free open-source library for proteomics.
 The library contains a core set of classes for storing common data such as spectra, peptides and proteins.
 In addition the library contains a number of readers and/or writers for common file formats, including MGF, FASTA, mzIdentML, proBed.
-The library also contains a number of useful utiltities for performing protein digestion, peptide fragmentation, and search engine intergration.
+The library also contains a number of useful utilities for performing protein digestion, peptide fragmentation, and search engine integration.

 ![Build Status](http://pgb.liv.ac.uk/jenkins/buildStatus/icon?job=php-ms)
 ![Quality Gate](http://pgb.liv.ac.uk/ci/phpMs/badge/gate.svg)